SignalHound/gr-sm/README.md

 ### Usage

-- Add the "SM200A: IQ Source" block to flowgraphs in the GNU Radio Companion.
-It is located under the "Signal Hound SM200A" category.
+- Add the __SM200A: IQ Source__ block to flowgraphs in the GNU Radio Companion.
+It is located under the __Signal Hound SM200A__ category.
     - See examples folder for demos.
-- Use the block in Python code with "import sm200a."
+- Use the block in Python code with `import sm200a`.